Erunn/Linux/README.md

   ### 1. Wayland Environment Variables

-  Set these environment variables in your LXQt Session Settings (or `~/.profile`) for maximum performance and battery savings on the Wayland compositor.
+  Set these environment variables in your LXQt Session Settings for maximum performance and battery savings on the Wayland compositor.

   | Variable | Value | Purpose |
   | :--- | :--- | :--- |